mixuala/adventures-in-AI/slides.md

 		* **variance**: how much predictions change as the data changes (over-fitting)
 	* Petaflop/sec-day

-7. Hidden Patterns in data,
+7. What is Hiding in the Data,
 	* what does the model see?
 		* What does the network see?
 ![enter image description here](https://distill.pub/2018/building-blocks/examples/activations/dog_cat/mixed4d.jpeg)